The Large or Malayan Flying Fox and Some Interesting Bat Facts

 The Impressive Flying Fox

 Flying foxes are fascinating bats.
 As their name suggests, they look somewhat like foxes that have developed wings and taken to the air.
 They have pointed, fox-like faces with large eyes and small ears.
 The large or Malayan flying fox of Southeast Asia is a giant of the bat world and has a wingspan of up to six feet.
 In North America, the term "flying fox" often refers to this animal.

 Flying foxes belong to the Order Chiroptera (like other bats) and the family Pteropodidae.
 At least 170 species exist.
 The number depends on the classification scheme that's used.
 The animals are also known as fruit bats, since their diet consists of fruits and other plant parts, and as megabats, since their family contains the largest bats in the world.
 Not all megabats are large, however.
 The other category of bats (the microbats) use echolocation to hunt for their prey.
 Megabats use their excellent senses of sight and smell to help them find food.

 The large or Malayan flying fox (Pteropus vampyrus) is often considered to be the largest bat in the world, although sometimes other members of its group are given this honour.
-Its population is classified as Near Threatened by the International Union for Conservation of Nature.
+Its population is classified as Near Threatened by the International Union for Conservation of Nature, or the IUCN.
 In some parts of the animal's distribution, its numbers are decreasing rapidly due to hunting and habitat loss.

 Mammals That Can Fly